 2) Sift the pureed pineapple to remove some of the juice (I removed 486 grams of the juice).

-3) Add the remaining 544 grams of pureed pineapple flesh into a non-stick pot, along with the cloves.
+3) Add the remaining 544 grams of pureed pineapple flesh into a non-stick pot, along with the cinnamon stick, cloves and star anise.
 Cook over medium heat, stirring occasionally.

 4) After about 15 minutes, most of the liquid will have evaporated.
 Add sugar.
 It will turn watery again.
 Continue stirring for about 15 minutes until the jam thickens.

 5) Turn the heat to low, add lemon juice and continue stirring for about 25 more minutes, until you get a thick, caramelized jam (it will stick to the spatula).
 You should have about 330 grams of cooked jam.

-6) Remove the jam to a bowl and allow to cool completely, then loosely cover with cling wrap and set aside for 3-5 days at room temperature before using.
+6) Transfer the jam to a bowl, remove cinnamon stick, cloves and star anise, and allow to cool completely, then loosely cover with cling wrap and set aside for 3-5 days at room temperature before using.

 Directions for making the pastry:

 1) Cream the butter and condensed milk until light and fluffy.

 2) Add in the egg yolk and beat until well combined.

 3) Slowly mix in the flour to form the pastry dough.
 The dough will be ready when it’s smooth and pliable.

 4) Cover dough with cling wrap and place in the refrigerator for an hour.

-5) Meanwhile, using your hands, roll out 5-gram balls of the pineapple jam and place aside.
+5) Meanwhile, using your hands, roll out 8-gram balls of the pineapple jam and place aside.

 6) Preheat oven to 360F (182C).

 7) Take dough from the fridge.
 On a lightly floured surface, roll out dough with a rolling pin to about 1/4-inch (6 mm) thickness.

 8) Cut out the dough with a 1½” cookie cutter, and place on a parchment-lined baking sheet.
 Use a fondant ball tool to make indentations in the centre of each piece.

 9) Brush on the egg wash and lightly press a ball of jam into the centre of each tart.